Detailed description of grades:

 - All 'F's must be fixed to pass a course unless specific 'F's are explicitly allowed by Instructor as exceptions.

-- Late submissions are downgraded progressively (i.e. the larger the delay the lower the grade).
+- Late submissions are downgraded progressively (i.e. the larger the delay the lower the grade, each day -10%, but not larger than 50%).

 - Submissions after a grade is posted or after "Resubmissions" deadline are accepted only in exceptional cases and downgraded by two points (A to C, B to D).